akshayonly/akshayonly.github.io/about.md

   # @end locale config
 key: page-about
 ---
 My name is Akshay Shirsath.
-All the thoughts which overwhelm me, I wrote them here.
-Topics related to Machine learning, AI and especially those interacting with Biology fascinate me.
-So I try to find more about them and try to put forth in a way an 8th grader would understand.
+All the thoughts which overwhelm me, I write them here.
+Machine learning, AI, and especially those sitting in-between Biology fascinate me.
+So I write them in such a way folks from either the field can understand.

 Connect with me:

-<a class="button button--success button--rounded button--lg" href="https://www.linkedin.com/in/akshayonly/"><i class="fab fa-linkedin"></i> Linkedin</a>
+<a class="button button--success button--rounded button--lg" href="https://www.linkedin.com/in/akshayonly/"><i class="fab fa-linkedin"></i></a>

-<a class="button button--success button--rounded button--lg" href="https://twitter.com/akshayonly_"><i class="fab fa-twitter"></i> Twitter</a>
+<a class="button button--success button--rounded button--lg" href="https://twitter.com/akshayonly_"><i class="fab fa-twitter"></i></a>